kellyjonbrazil/jello/README.md

 true
 ```
-### Using 3rd Party Libraries
+### Using 3rd Party Modules
-You can import and use your favorite libraries to manipulate the data.
+You can import and use your favorite modules to manipulate the data.
 For example, using `glom`:
 ```
 $ jc -a | jello '\
 from glom import *